Himanshu9604/Twitter_clone/README.md

 Overall, this Twitter clone provides a basic platform for users to engage with each other in a similar way to the original Twitter.
 Please note that this project is not intended for production use and is only meant for learning purposes.

-If you have any questions or issues, please feel free to reach out to the project creators, Apoorv Verma (apoorv.verma9@gmail.com) and Chand Babu.